Nikki Thomas, RN, Staff Nurse - email@example.com

 In the interest of student health and in promoting good health practices, Beavercreek City Schools conducts a program of health screenings.
 These screenings are conducted according to guidelines of the Ohio Department of Health.
-At Valley Elementary, these include:
+At Parkwood Elementary, these include:

 Although not conducted routinely, other screenings occur as needed.
 These include:

 Pediculoses (head lice)

 Height and Weight